 The Offer to Buy Your House is Contingent on the Sale of Their House

 A Home sale contingency asks that the seller accept their offer to buy the house contingent upon them selling their house first.
 On the surface this can sound ominous especially if their house is not yet on the market.
-If that is the case, you just need to ask yourself… are you willing to let your house sit as well hoping, that they sell their house first?
+If that is the case, you just need to ask yourself… are you willing to let your house sit as well, waiting and hoping, that they sell their house fast?

 Most buyers want move in ready and that means that they want a house that is largely free from defects.
-In fact 98% of all buyers order at least 1 and as many as three home inspections and most offers are contingent on those inspection reports.
-Sellers need to know that no matter how well maintained a home was, no matter when the last updates were performed, real estate inspections “always” find something wrong.
-Minor or major every house has a flaw and some are perceived based on the observations and experiences of the individual home inspector.
+Sellers need to know that 98% of all buyers order inspections.
+It is more than likely that your house will be subjected to at least one and as many as three home inspections and most offers are contingent on the outcome of those inspection reports.
+Sellers need to know that no matter how well maintained a home is, no matter when the last updates were performed, real estate inspectors “always” find something wrong.
+Minor or major, every house has a flaw and some are perceived based on the observations and experiences of the individual home inspector.

 The following are the typical home inspections that most buyers will order.
 The question becomes how likely will your home pass any one or all of these inspections and will the results trigger a request for repairs or will the buyers simply walk away from the sale?

 - Wood Destroying Pests (Termite and Dry rot)